 Don’t be the aggresor.
 Give to your visitors content that rocks and they’ll follow you or leave their contact details voluntarily.
 Real attention must be deserved and not enforced.
 Filip Podstavec, Marketing Miner

 In terms of brand reach or recognition, this too can be measured with relative ease.
-A third party survey service, or simply the number of people searching for your brand online will undoubtedly start to increase.
+A third party online market research survey creation service, or simply the number of people searching for your brand online will undoubtedly start to increase.

 You might choose to partner each article with another campaign in your strategy.
 How will you balance and measure the impact of each on your key objective?
 This is up to you – simply detail that choice in your reporting.